 A country producing goods at a lower cost than its trading partner has an absolute advantage.
-On the other hand, a country is said to have a comparative advantage over others in producing a particular good if they can produce that good at a lower relative opportunity cost.
+On the other hand, a country is said to have a comparative advantage over others in producing a particular good if it can produce that good at a lower relative opportunity cost.

 Different economies or producers are compared by absolute advantage.
 A producer requiring fewer inputs in producing a good has an absolute advantage.
 Even when a country has a comparative advantage over others, both parties can benefit from trading because each side will receive a good at a lower price.

-Which of the following is always true?
+Which of the following statements is most accurate?

 A. Comparative advantage implies absolute advantage

 B. Comparative advantage does not require absolute advantage

 C. Comparative advantage requires absolute advantage